 Technology continues to transform the workplace and the way we learn.
 We now know that there is an increased demand for individual professional learning coupled with employers’ needs for tools to personalise learning and make it meet broader goals.
 This trend has driven growth in competency-based learning and skill-based credentials that in turn appear to have contributed to the rise of digital micro-credentials.

 Learners are more motivated to seek learning that is perceived as practical, performance-based and can provide professional advancement opportunities.
 This newer emphasis on “21st-century skills” has turned micro-credentials into a major force for upskilling in the workplace but why have they made such an impact on the labour market?

 Micro-credentialing allows employers to more reliably verify the skills that their employees demonstrate.
-This satisfies the needs of the new world of work by offering personalised and distinctive value that can be verified with a digital certificate.
+This satisfies the needs of the new world of work by offering personalised and distinctive value that can be verified with a digital certificate or digital badge.